 Salvador Dalí, The Persistence of Memory, 1931

-The Persistence of Memory was painted at the height of the Surrealist art movement and considered to be Salvador Dalí‘s most iconic works.
+The Persistence of Memory was painted at the height of the Surrealist art movement and is considered to be Salvador Dalí‘s most iconic work.
 It displays outlandish subject matter evocative of a dreamscape.
 Even today, the melting clock is synonymous with the Spanish artist's name.

 Fun fact: Dalí was probably hallucinating when he painted the piece.
 Around the time of the artwork's creation, the surrealist was practicing his “paranoiac-critical method.”
 Dalí would attempt to enter a state of self-induced psychotic hallucinations so that he could create what he called “hand-painted dream photographs.”